Joseph A. Suneg: Priesthood

 A month after his ordination on June 11, 1923, Bishop Jeremiah James Harty appointed Suneg to St. Margaret Mary parish in Omaha; not the country setting he had hoped for.
 Established only four years earlier in 1919 (yet without a permanent church), the parish had been trying to pull itself out of its financial problems.
 Early in 1924, pastor Father Leo Patrick was transferred and Suneg was appointed administrator of the parish.
 Suneg chipped away steadily at the $60,000 debt.
 He lived frugally.
 He managed without an assistant, relying on part-time help first from the Jesuits at Creighton University and later from the Missionary Society of St. Columban.

 When Suneg's mother Mary and sister Anna came to Omaha to keep house for him, the family purchased a home on the southeast corner of 50th and California Streets.
 This freed space in the former parish house, and Suneg remodeled the house to make another classroom on the first floor and a music room and lunch room for the nuns on the second floor.
 Whenever possible, Suneg saved the parish money by doing the work himself.

-One enduring feature of Suneg's character was his ability to recognize the potential utility of discarded materials, then acquire and re-purpose them for a practical new life.
-Among the waste materials Suneg turned to ornamental purposes include beautiful iron grills once part of the George W. Lininger Art Museum, chandeliers from the Burlington Station (Omaha, Nebraska), and wooden slabs from a beer vat in the old Metz Brewery.
-Suneg's recycling efforts were more than just necessity, he considered it his hobby, "Do not wait, therefore, until you have time to kill to follow your hobby.
+Suneg was known for his habits of thrift and reuse.
+Among the waste materials Suneg turned to ornamental purposes include iron grills once part of the George W. Lininger Art Museum, chandeliers from the Burlington Station (Omaha, Nebraska), and wooden slabs from a beer vat in the old Metz Brewery.
+Suneg described his thrift as a hobby and means of renewing interest in the rest of life's work: "Do not wait, therefore, until you have time to kill to follow your hobby.
 It will keep you mentally alert and physically fit.
 Your chosen life's work will not be a mere drudgery, a worrisome monotony.
 You will find renewed interest, enthusiasm and real joy in your daily occupation."

 Suneg maintained a close working relationship with Fr.
 Edward Flanagan, founder of Boys Town, Nebraska, which was until 1953 located within the boundaries of St. Margaret Mary Parish.
 Fellow European immigrants, Fr.
 Flanagan had been ordained a priest at the University of Innsbruck in 1912 in Suneg's native land.
 As one documented example, Suneg worked closely with Fr.
 Flanagan on marriage arrangements to resolve the case of Japanese Americans Raymond Uchiyamada and Barbara Saneto who had been interred at Camp Manzanar in California during the Second World War.
 Fr.
 Flanagan secured release of a number of interred Japanese-Americans out of Camp Manzanar in exchange for employment at his home for boys near Omaha.
 With Saneto a parishioner of St. Margaret Mary, Suneg (as pastor) approved Fr.
 Flanagan's request for the Uchiyamada/Saneto wedding at Boys Town in a March 10, 1944 letter followed by Flangan's thank you reply in a letter on the very day of the ceremony, March 14, 1944.